Beechworth Town Hall Restoration

 Why is this project being undertaken?

-The works will protect the ongoing integrity of the building and include:
+These essential works will protect the ongoing integrity of the building and include:

 Exterior Restoration